beryllium/sculpin-tailwind-landing-skeleton/source/_posts/2013-02-04-highlighting.md

 categories:
     - features

+featured_image:
+    image: qr_data.png
+excerpt: With a syntax declaration at the top.
 ---
 You're all programmers, right?
 And you're writing code snippets on your Sculpin powered blog?
 Yeah.
 So you want some highlighting with your static site generation?